BretFisher/super-linter-workflow/README.md

 ## Features of this custom Super-Linter example

-- All the features of [Super-Linter](https://github.com/marketplace/actions/super-linter) in a *Reusable* Workflow
+- All the features of [Super-Linter](https://github.com/marketplace/actions/super-linter) in a *Reusable* Workflow.
-- Bonus: Optionally turn off non-DevOps linters (CSS, JS, HTML, etc.) when you want to ignore code (in my case it's to ignore sample code I stick in DevOps projects)
+- Bonus: Optionally turn off non-DevOps linters (CSS, JS, HTML, etc.) when you want to ignore code (in my case it's to ignore sample code I stick in DevOps projects).
-- Bonus: I added Job steps to correctly determine which branch to diff files with (in the case of having multiple release branches)
+- Bonus: I added Job steps to correctly determine which branch to diff files with (in the case of having multiple release branches).
-- Bonus: Lints only changed files on a PR, but lints all files on merge to main (or any release) branch
+- Bonus: Lints only changed files on a PR, but lints all files on merge to main (or any release) branch.

 ## How to reuse this example as a *Reusable* Workflow

-1. Fork this repository for you to customize your linters
+1. Fork this repository for you to customize your linters in a single location for your org/projects.
-2. Add a workflow to all your other repositories that calls your linter workflow using GitHub's "Reusable Workflow"
+2. Add a new workflow to all your other repositories and paste in this YAML to call the central-repos reusable workflow.
-3. Add something similar to this to those workflows:

 ```yaml
 ---